Here's Our Rant About Dana Incorporated (DAN)

 Wells Fargo, on the other hand, stated in their research note that they expect to see DAN reach a price target of $17, previously predicting the price at $23.
 The rating they have provided for DAN stocks is “Equal Weight” according to the report published on April 12th, 2022.

-Volatility was left at 3.46%, however, over the last 30 days, the volatility rate increased by 4.08%, as shares sank -11.07% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -3.20% lower at present.
+Volatility was left at 3.57%, however, over the last 30 days, the volatility rate increased by 3.59%, as shares sank -18.84% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +2.45% upper at present.

 Insider Trading